-Online Transportation is an internet-based transportation service, every transaction, from ordering, queuing, payment to evaluation of online transportation services. "transportare" Latin for transportation.
+Online Transportation is an internettransportation everv based service. transaction, from ordering, queuing, payment evaluation of online transportation to "transportare" services.
+Latin for transportation.
 Trans means passing or next to it, while portare means carrying or carrying.
 Transportation can be defined as a business that involves moving people and goods from one point to another.

-In accessing online transportation applications, users use tools in the form of smartphone, where the application is installed on the user's smartphone.
+In accessing online transportation applications, users use tools in the form of smartphone. where the application is installed on the user's smartphone.
 By accessing online transportation applications on smartphones, online transportation passengers no longer have to go to motorcycle taxi stops or wait on the side of the road.
 In addition, passengers do not need to participate in negotiations, because fares are also determined based on distance traveled in the application.